18F/join.tts.gsa.gov/pages/positions/content-designer.md

 - **Content strategy:** Leading strategic content initiatives and delivering effective recommendations for developing user-centered content.
 - **User experience (UX) writing:** Planning, writing, and editing content from concept to delivery to make digital services simpler, clearer, and easier to use.
 - **Problem solving:** Researching, synthesizing, and designing information to define problems and propose solutions effectively.
-- **Collaboration:** Working closely with others to accomplish shared goals and build strong working relationships (14-20 points)
+- **Collaboration:** Working closely with others to accomplish shared goals and build strong working relationships
 - **TTS Core Values Alignment:** Working with integrity, transparency and resiliency in civic minded or high impact environment.
-(14-20 points)

 If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).